6 Ways to Maintain a Good Work-life Balance

 The positive effects of a good work-life balance includes reduced stress and increased leisure and family time for employees.
 This will improve productivity, reduce absenteeism and help employers to attract and retain good employees.
 These are all attractive factors for employers and should be a priority in the workplace for everyone.

-It all boils down to using time effectively and not just efficiently, and with a few hints and tips this can be achieved easily as there are a few different methods of arranging your priorities and other financial ways of ensuring you have security for if you aren’t able to manage your time effectively given the tools that are available.
+It all boils down to using time effectively and not just efficiently and with a few hints and tips this can be achieved easily.
+There are a few different methods of arranging your priorities and other financial ways of ensuring you have security for if you aren’t able to manage your time effectively given the tools that are available.